PaulArthurAstier/Allocators/Allocator.md

 - `mmap()` maps files or devices into memory.
 This type of memory mapping is assocaited with a file on disk and is known as _file-backed_.

-- Furthermore, `mmap()` can handle none file backed mapping.
+- Moreover, `mmap()` can handle none file backed mapping.
 This is known as _anonymous_ mapping.
 A new region of virtual memory, private to the process, is created.

+- _Anonymous_ memory mapping allocates memory that is not associated with a file.
+This is useful for creating a private memory region for our alloacator.

+- There is number of key arguments to consider when using `mmap()`.

+  - _length_ - The length of the mapping bytes.
+  - _addr_ - The suggested starting address for the mapping.
+  - _flags_ - Flags that provide control of the mapping behaviour.
+    - `PROT_READ`
+    - `PROT_WRITE`
+    - `PROT_EXEC`
+    - `MAP_PRIVATE`
+    - `MAP_SHARED`
+    - `MAP_ANONYMOUS`
+  - _fd_ - File descriptor when mapping a file.
+It is set to -1 to indicate an anonymous mapping.
+  - _offset_ - Offset position in within the file to start the mapping from.

+## Benchmark Implementation

+In orser to benchmark and analyse the performance of `sbrk()`, `mmap()` and the standard C++ allocator, we can design tests to focus on key performance indicators.

+### Benchmark Design:

+- _Allocation Sizes_ - Test with a varied range of allocation sizes, categorised as: small, medium and large.

+  - _Small_ : 1 byte, 10 bytes, 100 bytes
+  - _Medium_ : 1 KB, 10 KB, 100 KB
+  - _Large_ : 1 MB, 10 MB, 100 MB

+- _Number of Allocation_ - We can use a varied number of allocations in each performed test.
+This will facilitate the evaluation of how the allocators scale with increased demand.

+- _Allocation Patterns_ - Use different allocation patterns, for example:
+  - Sequential Allocation
+  - Random Allocation
+  - Mixed workload of allocation.
+- _Metrics_
+  - Memory Usage
+  - Allocation Time
+  - Deallocation Time
+  - Fragmentation

 ## Basic Memory Management